Randal Grichuk Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks sixth in the league.

-- The Marlins have the 21st-ranked team ERA across all MLB pitching staffs (4.47).
+- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.42).

-- Marlins pitchers combine to surrender 58 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Marlins pitchers combine to rank 16th in baseball in home runs given up (59 total, 1.2 per game).

-- Alcantara gets the start for the Marlins, his 10th of the season.
-He is 1-5 with a 5.21 ERA and 54 strikeouts in 57 2/3 innings pitched.
+- The Marlins will send Garrett (1-2) to make his ninth start of the season.
+He is 1-2 with a 4.60 ERA and 44 strikeouts through 43 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the San Francisco Giants, when he went 5 2/3 innings, allowing four earned runs while giving up five hits.
+- His most recent appearance was on Saturday against the San Francisco Giants, when the left-hander threw 6 1/3 scoreless innings while allowing only one hit.

+- In nine games this season, the 25-year-old has an ERA of 4.60, with 9.2 strikeouts per nine innings.
+Opponents are hitting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.